InsertIO/cordovaInsert/README.md

 ```
 * Add The Insert Plugin:

-If you have git installed run command below
+If you have git installed, run:
 ```
 cordova plugin add https://github.com/InsertIO/cordovaInsert.git
 ```